Skip to content

 The Consolidation

-Then Claude Code 2.1 shipped on January 7th, and everything broke.
+Then Claude Code 2.1 shipped that January and the frontmatter schema changed under me.
+Everything broke.

-Not broke — broke.
+Not broke-broke.
 But broke enough that I had to rethink the whole setup.
 Commands became proper slash commands.
 Skills got a new auto-trigger system.
-The frontmatter schema changed.

 I took it as an opportunity to clean house.